Phase 3

 - Evidence of intracranial tumor (except small meningioma) acute intracranial hemorrhage, neoplasm, or arteriovenous malformation

-Data sourced from ClinicalTrials.gov (NCT03785678).
+Data sourced from ClinicalTrials.gov (NCT03785678) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.